 Rupcich played baseball at Arizona State from 1970-1972, spending time at shortstop, third base and catcher.
 As one of the team's most feared hitters, he helped the Sun Devils to a 144-41 record in his career, including a College World Series Runner-Up finish in 1972.

-Bob Jacobsen attended Roosevelt High School, and then went on to play baseball at Fresno State.
+An alum of Roosevelt High School, Jacobsen went on to play baseball at Fresno State.
 In his time at Fresno State, he was primarily a relief pitcher.
 He led the Bulldogs in ERA (2.72) in 1982 and in saves (8) in 1984.
 He ranks 3rd in career saves at Fresno State.

 Jacobsen was drafted by the Los Angeles Dodgers in the 14th round in 1984.
 He played for three years in their organization.